CLNEulalia/APIs-AJAX/readme.md

 Today, we're going to learn how to request information from third-party databases, and how to make our applications more dynamic by making it so our application doesn't need to refresh the page to make a request to an API server!

+With these functions we will be able to access information from all over the web and display it within our apps, sites, and projects!

 ## What is an API (15 minutes, 0:30)